Me and My Shadow: In film and television

-The song is parodied in The 13 Ghosts of Scooby-Doo episode, "Me and My Shadow Demon", in which the main characters, Scooby and Shaggy, fool a crowd of monsters with a musical number.
-In 1998, it was included on the soundtrack, Scooby-Doo's Snack Tracks: The Ultimate Collection.

-The song is performed by Pardon-Me-Pete the Groundhog (voiced by Buddy Hackett) in the 1979 Rankin/Bass television special Jack Frost.

-Performed by Ted Lewis and Eddie Chester in Abbott and Costello's Hold That Ghost (1941).

-The song is performed by Frank Sinatra and Sammy Davis Jr. in a commercial for the game Titanfall.

 In 2010, DreamWorks began development on an animated film called Me and My Shadow.
 However, due to scheduling and management issues, the film was canceled.
-The film would've been the first to blend CGI animation with 2D animation.

-The song is also performed in the sitcom Welcome Back, Kotter by Gabe Kaplan and the actors playing the sweathogs: Ron Palillo, Robert Hegyes, Lawrence Hilton-Jacobs and John Travolta.

 On October 9, 2015, the song was performed on The Late Show with Stephen Colbert by host Stephen Colbert and guest James Corden.

 On the October 21, 2020 episode of AEW Dynamite, the song was performed by All Elite Wrestling's Chris Jericho and MJF during their "Le Dinner Debonair" segment, with modified lyrics.
 Wesley Morris of The New York Times recognized the performance as one of the 'Best Performances of 2020'.